 I’ve written before of my deanery, and the priests (clericus) that I work with.
 Except for July and August, the clericus tries to get together every month.
 These meetings are chances to find out what is happening in our lives.
 What is happening in our parishes.
 What is happening in the broader communities that we are a part of.
 I’ve found this to be a helpful and supportive practice as I’m still getting used to parish life.

-Generally we meet in one of the parishes.
+Generally we meet at one of the parishes.
 Once a while, though, we head out to a restaurant.
 This month our meeting was a little later than most.
 This made scheduling it for a parish hard.
 Instead we decided to meet for Dim Sum at Victoria Seafood restaurant on St. Mary’s Road.

 Ambience wise Victoria Seafood doesn’t have a lot going for it.
 It looks like every other Chinese restaurant that existed in the 70’s and 80′.
 One thing it does have going for it is that it is a fairly spacious room.
 That means there are plenty of seating choices which give a degree of privacy even in an open room.